gotmax23/fedrq-mirror/README.md

 - The embedded repo defs in src/fedrq/data/repos from fedora-repos.rpm are MIT licensed.
-  These are only used when the needed repo defs are not available in the system config (i.e. for querying the Fedora repos from a non Fedora system).
+  These are only used when the needed repo defs are not available in the system config (i.e., for querying the Fedora repos from a non Fedora system).
 - `enum.StrEnum` is copied from Cpython 3.11 for older Python versions.
 It's ~30 lines of PSF-2.0 licensed code.